 Stockton recognizes that student organizations are an integral part of college.
-They provide an alternative, contributing to the academic and social experience.
-This relationship carries with it certain rights of the college to protect and preserve an appropriate environment in which such student organizations may operate.
-Student organizations and their members are prohibited from engaging in or encouraging others to engage in any activity that is defined as hazing under current statutes.
+They provide co-curricular opportunities contributing to the academic and social experience of students.
+This relationship carries with it certain rights of the College to protect and preserve an appropriate environment in which such student organizations may operate.
+Student organizations and their members are prohibited from engaging in or encouraging others to engage in any activity that is defined as hazing under current statutes and College policy.